 Born in Cambridge, England, Jacqueline Walters is a fine art photographer based in San Francisco.
 Through a passion for expatriate literature from Paris of the 20s and 30s, she discovered the world of photography.
 One passion turned into another as her world of words became a world of images.
 Thus, began her journey from the textual to the visual, from one form of story-telling to another.
-She allowed herself to be led in unexpected directions and began to see the world anew.
-She discovered that photography is about being open to new possibilities.
-It is about seeing, being patient, and being forever humbled.
+In the process, she discovered that photography is about finding the story she had to tell.
+Above all, it is about seeing, being patient, and being forever humbled.

 Since 2009 her work has been exhibited in the San Francisco Bay Area at Corden|Potts Gallery, Rayko Photo Center, and Santa Clara University; in Oregon at LightBox Photographic Gallery; in New York at SOHO Photo Gallery; in Massachusetts at the Griffin Museum of Photography; in Texas at A Smith Gallery, and internationally at the Complesso Monumentale del San Giovanni, Catanzaro, Italy, and The 11th Shanghai International Photographic Festival: Invitation Exhibition, Shanghai, China.
 Her work has been published in SHOTS magazine, Black and White Magazine, and the online edition of All About Photo.com.
 Jacqueline’s work is part of private collections nationally and internationally.
 In addition, Jacqueline was a finalist in the Critical Mass, Photolucida International Competition in 2009, 2012 and 2014.